paudavid/Design/README.md

 # Design

-Projects using Adobe Photoshop and Adobe Illustrator
+Low level projects using Adobe Photoshop and Adobe Illustrator